 If outdoor Christmas dining is on the cards for you this year, lighting will play a crucial part in bringing your garden party ideas to life.

 Cluster lighting, also known as starburst lights or firework lights, will add a shimmering, festive effect if you suspend multiple clusters above the dining table.
+You can stock up on a pack of eight firework lights from Amazon for a dramatic effect.

 And, of course, candles and lanterns will help create a cozy Christmas centerpiece that will illuminate your guests' faces beautifully.
+These vintage-looking lanterns with flameless LED candles from Amazon are the perfect addition to your outdoor dining table.

 4. Create a glowing pathway with paper luminaries